SMARTMarkers/smartmarkers-ios/README.md

 Building upon [SMART][smart] on [FHIR][fhir], SMART Markers is fully standards compliant with FHIR version [R4][r4].
 All data _in and out_ is FHIR.

-#### Designed for Patients & Practitioners apps
+#### Designed for Patient & Practitioner apps

 While the framework is fully functional with open FHIR servers, it can enable user-type dependent functionality– specific to either patients or practitioners and hence, both patient facing and practitioner facing apps can be created.

 #### Requirements

-SMART Markers Framework is written entirely in _Swift_ and requires Xcode 11.0 or newer and supports iOS devices with base SDK version of 12.1 (SMART Markers framework can run on devices with iOS 12.1 or newer).
-Two essential submodules [Swift-SMART][swift-smart]– a SMART on FHIR swift library, and [ResearchKit][rk]– for data generating user interfaces.
+The framework is written entirely in _Swift_ and requires Xcode 11.0 or newer and supports iOS devices with base SDK version of 12.1 (SMART Markers framework can run on devices with iOS 12.1 or newer).
+Two essential submodules are required for compiling: [Swift-SMART][swift-smart]– a SMART on FHIR swift library, and [ResearchKit][rk]– for data generating user interfaces.

 #### Getting Started